CMakePP/CMaize/docs/src/developer/design/user_api/add_target.rst

 .. _at_succinctness:

 succinctness
-   A lot of the information CMake's add target functions require can be gleaned from other sources.
+   A lot of the information required by CMake's add target functions can be gleaned from other sources.
 Requiring the user to restate the information is verbose and violates :term:`DRY`.